-Rescuers at the site extricated the fireman after a 30 minute effort.
-No further rescue attempts were made, until professional divers entered the station and removed the bodies.
+Rescuers at the site extricated the fireman after a 30-minute effort.
+No further rescue attempts were made, until professional divers were required to enter the station and removed the bodies.
 Autopsy results revealed a considerable amount of sewage in the lungs of the sewer workers and only a trace of sewage in the lungs of the field manager and police officer.